gabepoissant/used-car-database-design/docs/markdown.md

 ## Data Loading and Cleaning

-Now that I had considered the critical details of the database, it was time to being creating the database.
+Now that I had considered the critical details of the database, it was time to begin creating the database.

 To do this, I used MySQL Workbench.